 All activities in the Green Kids Field are free of charge.
 The area includes a children’s Performance Marquee, Children’s Art and Craft Marquees (see the notice boards for specific times of workshops), and smaller craft tents and many outside activities.
-Banana Fish Crafts will be making magical landscapes.
-There will be activities and events to amuse and entertain children of all ages and a café and picnic area provided by Cat In The Hat.
+There will be activities and events to amuse and entertain children of all ages, and a café and picnic area provided by Tom’s Toasties.
 The fantastic Baby Robotic Elephant will be on parade around the field.
-We also are welcoming Wooden Horse Puppet Theatre with their Cornish stories of magic, mermaids and piracy and a certain young pixie who seems to have lost his laugh.
+We are also welcoming Jacqueline Haigh with performances, workshops and entertainment in “The Secret Life of Things”.

 The New Ark – Cadmus

 We have a ship in the Green Kids Area – the Cadmus, based on the design for an ancient Ark.
 It will be “crewed” from 8am to 9pm each day, and can only be used during these times.
 The rules of the Ark are as follows: no children under the age of five; no climbing on the outside of the frame; no jumping off it; no smoking, drinking or glass bottles to be brought onto it; and no interfering with the play of other children.
 Between 8am and 7pm each day the Cadmus is for the use of five to 14 year olds only, from 7pm to 9pm it’s for 14 to 17 year olds and adults.
 The views around the site you get from the top deck are worth the climb.
 UNDER FIVE’S ARE NEVER ALLOWED ON ANY PART OF THE SHIP, ONLY IN THE SANDY AREA UNDERNEATH.